The Essential Guide to Understanding Your Credit Score

 A credit score is a number that is assigned to consumers to represent their individual creditworthiness.
 Credit scores can range from 300 to 850.
 Financial institutions and lenders use them to help determine whether to do business with a potential borrower.
 They can also be used to help determine things like interest rates, credit limits, and more.

 There are several different types of credit scoring models, but the most well-known is the FICO Score.
+You can view your FICO Score at no cost in the FSCU Digital Banking mobile app.
 This popular credit score looks at five different factors to determine your score, including:

 - Payment history